FuelLabs/fuel-specs/specs/protocol/abi.md

 `enc(X)` is the big-endian, two's complement of `X`, left-padded with zero-bytes.
 Total length, per argument, must be 8 bytes.

-_Note: since this is unsigned, no need to think about preserving the sign when extending/padding; padding with only zeroes is enough._
+_Note: since all integer values are unsigned, there is no need to preserve the sign when extending/padding; padding with only zeroes is sufficient._

 Example: